VEuPathDB/plot.data/README.md

 <br/>

 ## Usage

+All `plot.data` functions require at least the following arguments:
+1. A data frame or data table with columns corresponding to variables and rows to samples.
+2. A `map` that associates columns in the data with plot elements, as well as passes information about each variable relevant for plotting.
+Specifically, the `map` argument is a data.frame with the following columns:
+    - `id` the variable name.
+Must match column name in the data exactly.
+    - `plotRef` The plot element to which that variable will be mapped.
+Options are `xAxisVariable`, `yAxisVariable`, `zAxisVariable`, `overlayVariable`, `facetVariable1`, `facetVariable2`.
+    - `dataType` Options are `NUMBER`, `INTEGER`, `STRING`, or `DATE`.
+Optional.
+    - `dataShape` Options are `CONTINUOUS`, `CATEGORICAL`, `ORDINAL`, `BINARY`.
+Optional.
 ### Example 1: Histogram
 ```R
 # Data object is a data.table of raw values to bin and count